FAQs

 Care is provided by our interdisciplinary team of professionals and support personnel.
 It includes your physician, the hospice medical director, nurses, hospice aides, social workers, chaplains, bereavement staff, and volunteers.

-May I stop hospice services?
+Can I stop hospice at any time?

 Yes, you can make the decision to stop hospice services at any time if you decide to seek curative treatment or just change your mind.
 There may be other times where hospice is no longer appropriate or your condition improves and hospice care needs to be discontinued.
 You may re-apply for hospice benefits at a later time if necessary.